aiven/devportal/docs/products/kafka/kafka-connect/howto/manage-logging-level.rst

 Manage Apache Kafka® Connect logging level
 ==========================================

 During the operation of an Aiven for Apache Kafka® Connect cluster, you may encounter errors from one or more running connectors.
-Sometimes the stack trace printed in the logs is useful in determining the root cause of an issue while other times, the information provided just isn't enough to work with.
+Sometimes the stack trace printed in the logs is useful in determining the root cause of an issue, while other times the information provided just isn't enough to work with.

 Therefore you might need access to more detailed logs to debug an issue.
-This can be done for a specific logger or connector by setting the logging level of an Apache Kafka® Connect's cluster using the `Kafka Connect REST APIs <https://kafka.apache.org/documentation.html>`__.
+This can be done for a specific logger or connector by setting the logging level of an Apache Kafka® Connect cluster using the `Kafka Connect REST APIs <https://kafka.apache.org/documentation.html>`__.

 ..
 Warning::

     The REST API only changes the logging level on the node that's accessed, not across an entire distributed Connect cluster.
 Therefore, for a multi-node cluster, you would have to change the logging level in all of the nodes that run the connector's tasks you wish to debug.

-    For a dedicated Aiven for Apache Kafka® Connect cluster using a Startup plan, there is 1 node, while Business and Premium plan have 3 and 6 nodes respectively.
+    For a dedicated Aiven for Apache Kafka® Connect cluster using a Startup plan, there is 1 node, while Business and Premium plans have 3 and 6 nodes respectively.

 Modify the Kafka Connect logging level
 --------------------------------------